aksommerville/egg2/README.md

 # TODO

 - [x] !!!
 CRITICAL !!!
+Audio is highly fucked on the pi.
+Must be ARM unsigned-int-to-float stuff.
+- [x] !!!
+CRITICAL !!!
 Need proper input mapping before GDEX.
 I don't want to hack it.
 Don't need interactive config, but do acquire config generically from a config file.
 - - ...meh, hacked it
 - [ ] I'd really like `make run` from this project to rebuild the demo when libeggrt changes.
 Would be nice in external projects too.